shirodkar/service-two/README.md

 The input value is:

-- Stored in a database
+- Stored in a database as an access log
 - Returned back in the format `<value>:<value>`